 Students planning to apply to the NMT program should be working toward a Bachelor of Science degree and must complete the following:

-- At least 60 hours of college course work with a cumulative grade-point average of at least 2.50
+- At least 60 hours of college course work with a cumulative GPA of at least 2.50

 - Intermediate-level algebra

 - Courses in rhetoric and culture, society and the arts

 Review the Nuclear Medicine Technology Program website for more details about admission requirements and how to apply.
 Completing the minimum requirements does not guarantee acceptance to the program.